Reset Quinoa Spinach SaladJump to Recipe

 If you’re in a bit of a meal slump, take the time to make this quinoa salad recipe and recharge the batteries.

 Table of contents

 I cook quinoa basically like I cook rice.
 I rinse it well in cold water, then simmer it partially covered, and then steam it.

 If you have a wire mesh strainer it makes it a lot easier to do these steps.

-Generally you only need about two cups of simmering water per cup of dried quinoa.
+Generally, you only need about two cups of boiling water per cup of dried quinoa.

-Rinse the quinoa and then stir it into the simmering water.
-Partially cover it and let it simmer on low for 15-18 minutes.
+Rinse the quinoa and then boil it, partially covered, and let it simmer on low for 15-18 minutes.
 It’s done with the quinoa is tender.
 Whatever you do… don’t cook the quinoa until the water is evaporated.
 Never use that as a judge for when something is done.
 It’ll frequently lead to overcooking.

 Instead, when the quinoa is tasting good (and isn’t crunchy) just drain off any extra water, cover the pot, remove it from the heat, and let it steam for five minutes.